-- 1. Construct trails, overlook, and exhibits - 2.
-Complete all walks, paths, trails, lighting, landscaping, and irrigation - 3.
+- 1. Construct trails, overlook, and exhibits - Complete all walks, paths, trails, lighting, landscaping, and irrigation - 3.
 Complete all signing and interpretation - 4.
-Complete employee housing - 5.
-Construct road/parking/commercial housing as determined - The individual sequence of phasing may need to be altered in the future to meet unforseen circumstances such as changes in funding levels and availability.
+Complete employee housing - Construct road/parking/commercial housing as determined - \ The sequence of these proposals is suggestive and may need to be altered in the future to meet unforseen circumstances such as changes in conditions and the level and availability of funding.